Sagarnaikg/File-Analyser/README.md

 ['resource', 6]
 ['on', 6]
 ```
-It will lists top used keyword and their counts
+It will lists top used keywords and their counts